-Up until recently, it was thought that the genus Heliopora was monotypic, with the only species described being Heliopora coerulea.
+Until recently, it was thought that the genus Heliopora was monotypic, with the only species described as Heliopora coerulea.
 However, that is quickly changing, and the Conservation Diver team is helping to increase records around the Indo-Pacific.
-This represents the second hermatypic octocoral that our team has discovered in previously unknown locations, after Pau Urgell found the very rare coral Nanipora on Koh Tao in 2014.
+Our finding represents the second hermatypic octocoral we have discovered in previously unknown locations, after Pau Urgell found the very rare coral Nanipora on Koh Tao in 2014.

 Heliopora is an octocoral (mostly soft, non-reef building) however it is hermatypic, meaning that it is a reef builder.
 This genus is unique in that the skeleton has a blue coloration derived from the iron salts in its fibrous aragonite matrix.